-In the last few months, I’ve had the opportunity to meet with people who are brand new to Cincinnati, Cincinnati natives, returners, and transplants who have been here a little longer.
-There is at least one person in each of these groups who is (still) looking to meaningfully connect with this community, and we want to help each of them…each of you.
+Since starting this job six months ago, I’ve had the opportunity to meet people who are brand new to Cincinnati, Cincinnati natives, returners, and transplants who have been here as little as a few days and as long as ten years.
+There is at least one person in each of these groups who is looking to meaningfully connect with this community, and we want to help each of them…each of you.
 That’s why you don’t have to be new to Cincinnati to connect with an ambassador.
 Ambassadors are here for everyone!

 Missy, this is all great, but I still don’t really understand what an ambassador DOES.